-Click here for our finalized annual energy report
+Click here for our most recent Hospital energy report

 O. Reg.
 397/11: Conservation and Demand Management Plans was introduced in 2013.
 Under this regulation, public agencies were required to report on energy consumption and greenhouse gas (GHG) emissions and develop Conservation and Demand Management (CDM) plans the following year.